-Michelle Edge, CEO, Primary Industries and Regions SA
+Michelle Edge, former CEO, Primary Industries and Regions SA

 “SACOME welcomes the establishment of the Landowner Information Service.
 SACOME member companies understand the importance of early and respectful engagement with landowners, recognising that land access is best achieved through informed negotiation.
 All efforts to improve understanding of our sector’s operation and provide resources operators with greater awareness of landowner concerns are actively supported.”